kubernetes/community/contributors/design-proposals/daemonset-update.md

 In the future, we may:

 - Support more DaemonSet update types
-- Support history and rollback
+- Support rollback
+- Allow user-defined unique label key
 - Add clean up policy for history
 - Add minReadySeconds and make DaemonSet update strategy respect it
 - Support pausing DaemonSets
+- Support auto-rollback